Level-R/Career-Recommendation-System/README.md

 # 🧠 AI-Powered Career Recommendation System

-A web-based intelligent system that recommends suitable careers based on a user's skills, subject preferences, and interests using **Machine Learning techniques (Clustering + Classification)**.
-Built with **Django**, the system is designed for students, job seekers, and career counselors.
+A web-based intelligent system that recommends suitable careers based on a user's skills, subject preferences, and interests using Machine Learning techniques (Clustering + Classification).
+Built with Python and PHP, and designed for students, job seekers, and career counselors.

 ---